+Orthopedic and prosthetic devices (continued) You pay

+High Option Standard Option

+Note: See page 40 for coverage of external hearing aids and testing to fit them.
+PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance

+Note: We will pay only for the cost of the standard item.
+Coverage for specialty items such as bionics is limited to the cost of the standard item.
+Dental prosthetic appliances are covered under High Option Section 5(g).
+Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount

+Not covered All charges All charges

+Penile prosthetics

+• Wigs

+• Arch supports and foot orthotics

+• Heel pads and heel cups

+• Orthopedic and corrective shoes unless attached to a brace

-You pay Durable medical equipment (DME) High Option Standard Option Durable medical equipment (DME) is equipment and supplies that: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance 1.
-Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 50% of the Plan allowance and any difference Non-PPO: 50% of the Plan allowance and any difference 2.
-Are medically necessary; between our allowance and the between our allowance and the 3.
-Are primarily and customarily used only for a medical purpose; billed amount billed amount 4.
-Are generally useful only to a person with an illness or injury; 5.
-Are designed for prolonged use; and 6.
+Durable medical equipment (DME)

+Durable medical equipment (DME) is equipment and supplies that: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance

+Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Are medically necessary; Are primarily and customarily used only for a medical purpose; Are generally useful only to a person with an illness or injury; Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount

+5. Are designed for prolonged use; and6.
 Serve a specific therapeutic purpose in the treatment of an illness or injury.

 We cover rental (up to the purchase price) or purchase of durable medical equipment, at our option, including necessary repair and adjustment.
+Covered items include:

+• Oxygen equipment and oxygen

+Hospital beds

+• Wheelchairs

+• Walkers

-Covered items include: • Oxygen equipment and oxygen • Hospital beds • Wheelchairs • Walkers Note: Preauthorization is required for durable medical equipment.
+Note: Preauthorization is required for durable medical equipment.
 Contact Cigna/CareAllies at 1-800/887-9735.
 See Other services on page 17 for additional information.

 Note: We will pay only for the cost of the standard item.
-Coverage for specialty equipment such as all-terrain wheelchairs is limited to the cost of the standard equipment Not covered: All charges All charges • Equipment replacements provided less than 3 years after the last one we covered • Air conditioners, humidifiers, dehumidifiers, purifiers • Safety, hygiene, convenience, and exercise equipment and supplies • Lifts, such as seat, chair or van lifts • Computer devices to assist with communications • Computer programs of any type • Other items that do not meet the definition of durable medical equipment
+Coverage for specialty equipment such as all-terrain wheelchairs is limited to the cost of the standard equipment